saurabhkaramankar/Readme_Collection/Puzzles.md

 Please note that the 7 races work for the case also when all top 3 horses are same group or any top two horses are in same group.
 The group which has top 3 horses would always have winner in 6th race.
 In 7th race, we consider 2nd and 3rd horses of the group whose horse is overall winner.
 We also consider 2nd horse of the group whose horse came 2nd in 6th race.

+---

-Calculate total distance traveled by the bee
+# Calculate total distance traveled by the bee
 Two trains are on the same track and they are coming toward each other.
 The speed of the first train is 50 km/h and the speed of the second train is 70 km/h.
 A bee starts flying between the trains when the distance between two trains is 100 km.
 The bee first flies from the first train to the second train.
 Once it reaches the second train, it immediately flies back to the first train … and so on until trains collide.
 Calculate the total distance traveled by the bee.
 The speed of the bee is 80 km/h.

+---

+# Birthday Cake Puzzle.
 3 cuts to cut the round cake into 8 equal pieces
 You have a birthday cake and have to cut it into 8 equal pieces by making 3 cuts only.
 How do you do it?

+---

-Find the last ball to remain after the entire process There are 20 red balls and 16 blue balls in a bag.
+# Find the last ball to remain after the entire process
+There are 20 red balls and 16 blue balls in a bag.
 Any 2 balls are removed at each step and are replaced with a new ball on the basis of the following conditions: If they are of the same color, then they are replaced by a red ball.
 If they are of different colors, then they are replaced with a blue ball.
 Find the last ball to remain after the entire process.
 Here replacement means that the new ball is inserted into the bag.

+---

-The Two Water Jug
+# The Two Water Jug
 You are on the side of the river.
 You are given an m liter jug and an n liter jug where 0 < m < n.
 Both the jugs are initially empty.
 The jugs don’t have markings to allow measuring smaller quantities.
 You have to use the jugs to measure d liters of water where d < n.
 Determine the minimum no of operations to be performed to obtain d liters of water in one of the jugs.
 The operations you can perform are:
 Empty a Jug
 Fill a Jug
 Pour water from one jug to the other until one of the jugs is either empty or full.

+---

-3 Bulbs and 3 Switches
+# 3 Bulbs and 3 Switches
 There is a room with a door (closed) and three light bulbs.
 Outside the room, there are three switches, connected to the bulbs.
 You may manipulate the switches as you wish, but once you open the door you can’t change them.
 Identify each switch with its bulb.
 All bulbs are in working condition.

+---

-How to Measure 45 minutes using two identical wires?
+# How to Measure 45 minutes using two identical wires?
 How do we measure forty-five minutes using two identical wires, each of which takes an hour to burn?
 We have matchsticks with us.
 The wires burn non-uniformly.
 So, for example, the two halves of wire might burn in 10 minutes and 50 minutes respectively.

+---

-Find ages of daughters
+# Find ages of daughters
 Alok has three daughters.
 His friend Shyam wants to know the ages of his daughters.
 Alok gives him the first hint.
 The product of their ages is 72.
 Shyam says this is not enough information Alok gives him a second hint.